rotick/axues/packages/axues/README.md

 ### Pagination query

-Pagination queries are a very common scenario in web development and using Axios to do pagination is also very simple.
+Pagination queries are a very common scenario in web development and using axues to do pagination is also very simple.

 ```vue
 <script setup>